tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ### Pipeline Configuration

-The main difference in the `pipeline.yaml` is the addition of the "datastreams" parameter.
-For a VAP, we add all the relevant datastreams that contain variables we want to read in.
+The pipeline configuration file, `pipeline.yaml`, has changed slightly, i.e. there is an additional "datastreams" parameter and "triggers" is now empty.
+The datastreams parameter covers all of the pipeline outputs that generate variables one wants to retrieve for the VAP pipeline.
 In this case, we just want the "clallam.spotter-gps-1min.a1" data.

 ```yaml
 classname: pipelines.vap_gps.pipeline.VapGPS